Wisconsin felon voter fraud on par with previous elections

 The report is the latest to show that there was not widespread fraud in Wisconsin, despite false claims by Donald Trump and his supporters.
 Trump narrowly won Wisconsin in 2016 and in 2020 President Joe Biden won by a similar margin.
 Biden’s win has been upheld following recounts, lawsuits, nonpartisan audits and other reviews.

+The number of cases of felons voting referred to district attorneys was less than 0.003% of the nearly 3.3 million ballots cast in the 2020 election, the commission said in a report prepared for its meeting Wednesday.
+To date, none of them has been convicted, the report said.

-To date in Wisconsin, voter fraud charges have been filed against 24 people in 12 different counties.
+Voter fraud charges have been filed against 24 people in 12 Wisconsin counties.
 Of those 24, 16 were allegedly felons who voted.
 Biden won the state by just under 21,000 votes.
-An Associated Press review of Wisconsin and other battleground states found there were not nearly enough cases of voter fraud to affect Biden's win.
+An Associated Press review of Wisconsin and other battleground states found there were not nearly enough cases of voter fraud to affect Biden’s win.

 People are also reading…